kbase/auth2/README.md

 ### API

+All API calls require a valid token in the `Authorization` header except legacy API endpoints, which continue to use their original protocol.

+GET /api/V2/users/?users=&lt;comma separated user names&gt;
+Validate a set of user names and get the users' display names.
+Returns a map of username -> display name.
+Any usernames that do not correspond to accounts will not be included in the map.

-/api/V2/token
+GET /api/V2/token
-Introspect tokens.
-Provide the token in an `Authorization` header.
+Introspect a token.

+#### Legacy

+Endpoints (mostly) identical to the original Globus and KBase auth endpoints are provided for backwards compatibility.

-/api/legacy/KBase/Sessions/Login
+POST /api/legacy/KBase/Sessions/Login
-the legacy KBase API.
+The legacy KBase API.

-/api/legacy/globus
+GET /api/legacy/globus
-the legacy globus API.
+The legacy globus API.
 Endpoints are /goauth/token and /users.

 Admin notes
 -----------